 What are your career plans for the next few months?

-We’ve just wrapped up series three of Ackley Bridge, so I’m back to auditioning at the moment.
+We’ve just wrapped up Series 3 of Ackley Bridge, so I’m back to auditioning at the moment.
 I signed to my new agents last year so we’re working hard to find the next project to work on.
 I’ve been away for quite a while so it’s nice to be back home with the family.
 I am ready to go back out there though and start doing some acting things again.

 Follow Sam on: